Blakefive/Finger_Mouse/README.md

 # Finger_Mouse
-# This is mouse to be able to be controled your fingers
+# This is mouse pointer to be able to be controled your fingers

 >Version
 1. python 3.7.2